On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Tame symplectic actions on RDPs

-\begin{prop} Assume $A$ is equipped with a symplectic action of a finite group $G$ of order not divisible by $p = \charac k$.
-Then the invariant ring $A^G$ is again the localization at a closed point of an RDP surface. \end{prop}
+\begin{prop} Let $B$ and $G$ be as above (in particular, the order of $G$ is not divisible by $p = \charac k$).
+Then the invariant ring $B^G$ is again the localization at a closed point of an RDP surface.